Mountain-Hydrology-Research-Group/Fluid_Flows/modules/module5.md

 Use the annual peak flow values (in cubic feet per second, cfs) for the inflows to the Cedar River above the Chester Morse Reservoir available [here](data/Cedar_PeakFlows_aboveReservoir_fixed_doubles.xls).
 The original USGS data can be found [here](https://nwis.waterdata.usgs.gov/wa/nwis/peak/?site_no=12115000&agency_cd=USGS).
 You will see one value for each water year.
 Because a water year starts on October 1st of the prior year, you will sometimes seem two values that fall on the same calendar year.
 Some years do not have a peak flow listed due to gauging issues.
 These have been removed from the list.
 Rank the data from high to low.
 Use Weibull’s plotting position Pr (X>=x): Pr = m/(n+1), where m in the rank of the discharge (with 1 indicating high flow) and n is your total number of observations.
 This gives you the exceedance probability.
 Use this to calculate the return period.

 Following the example in lab 5-2, plot the data in log-probability space and estimate a best-fit-straight line through the data (you may do this by eye) to estimate what the 100-year flood is likely to be.
+Alternatively, you may iterate with the Weibull plotting to estimate.
 Compare with the Log-Pearson III formulas.
 Make sure to upload both your notebeook (.ipynb) and a .pdf version to canvas when you submit your homework.

 ### Problem 3: Planning for final project video (2 pts)